 Pitch potential wholesale companies

 If you stumbled across this article after a retailer reached out to you about selling your merchandise, lucky you!
 You can use all the advice in this article to create a great business relationship with them.
-That said, most handmade businesses decide to start selling wholesale first and then need to go out and find potential customers, so let’s take a closer look at the process:
+That said, most craft businesses decide to start selling wholesale first and then need to go out and find potential customers, so let’s take a closer look at the process:

 - Start Googling potential vendors- start researching stores you’d like to sell your products.
 They may be stores you’ve admired for a long time, local stores, or simply those you stumble across and find share the same values and aesthetic as you.
 Make sure your products would sit well with their other products - aesthetically and monetarily.